torquefi/torque_docs/docs/overview/05_rewards.md

 </details>

 <details>
-<summary>Referral Rewards</summary>
+<summary>Volume Bonus Rewards</summary>
 <div>
-Earn 2% of referred users' activity when you bring new participants to Torque.
-This creates organic growth through user networks and rewards community building.
-Referral rewards apply to all activities including trading, payments, and liquidity provision.
+High-volume users receive a 0.05% bonus on total volume across all activities.
+This rewards power users who drive the most value to the ecosystem and encourages continued engagement with the platform.
 </div>
 </details>

 <details>
-<summary>Volume Bonus Rewards</summary>
+<summary>Affiliate Rewards</summary>
 <div>
-High-volume users receive a 0.05% bonus on total volume across all activities.
-This rewards power users who drive the most value to the ecosystem and encourages continued engagement with the platform.
+Earn 2% of referred users' activity when you bring new participants to Torque.
+This creates organic growth through user networks and rewards community building.
+Referral rewards apply to all activities including trading, payments, and liquidity provision.
 </div>
 </details>